-You must immediately notify your state licensing agency - not ARRT - of any changes to your name or address as submitted on your application form.
-Changes cannot be processed by ARRT or the Pearson VUE Call Center, or at the test center.
+You must notify the FL DOH Rad Tech Certification Office (not ARRT) immediately of any changes to your name or address as submitted on your license application form.
+Changes cannot be processed by ARRT, the Pearson VUE Call Center or at the test center.

 At the test center, the name on your IDs must match your name as it appears on your CSR (the only permissible exception is middle initial versus middle name, as long as the first letters match).
-Name change requests must be directed to your state licensing agency at least 10 business days before your scheduled appointment to allow enough time for your information to be submitted to Pearson VUE for processing.
-Requests received less than 10 business days before your exam may not be processed in time, which may result in you being turned away from the test center and forfeiting your fee.
-If the name on your IDs doesn't match your CSR, cancel your appointment (see page 10) and correct the discrepancy with your state licensing agency.
+Name change requests must be directed to the FL DOH Rad Tech Certification Office at least 10 business days before a scheduled appointment to allow enough time for your information to be submitted to Pearson VUE for processing.
+Requests received less than 10 business days before your exam appointment may not be processed in time, which may result in your being turned away from the test center and forfeiting your fee.
+If the name on your IDs doesn't match your CSR, cancel your appointment (see page 10) and correct the discrepancy with the FL DOH Rad Tech Certification Office.
 Don't schedule a new appointment until you receive a new CSR and verify the changes are correct.